mkaerger/hector/README.md

 This will install hector in /var/www/, MongoDB support is enabled.

-It's your choice how to store your data. hector comes with two options:
+It's your choice how to store your data. hector comes with three options:

     --enable-mongodb
     This tells hector to store all data in a MongoDB database